 Ukraine became an independent, democratic state following the Ukrainian Parliament’s (Verkhovna Rada) passing of the Act of Declaration of Independence on 24 August 1991 and a subsequent referendum held on 1 December 1991 in which approximately 90 per cent of voters expressed support for the Act.
 Ukraine’s population of 44.3 million (2014 estimate) celebrates 24 August as the country’s national day.

 The transition to a market economy has been difficult for Ukraine, stricken, as it was, with eight consecutive years of economic decline following its independence from the Soviet Union.
-Ukraine has significantly diversified its energy imports from Russia, particularly natural gas.
-It remains fairly reliant on Russian uranium.
+Ukraine has significantly diversified its energy imports from Russia, particularly natural gas (although it remains fairly reliant on Russian uranium).
 Following independence, the Ukrainian Government freed up most prices and began a program of privatisation.

 In August 2010, Ukraine reached an agreement with the IMF for an additional US$15.1 billion to put the country on the path to fiscal sustainability, reform the gas sector, and shore up the country’s banking system.
 The years 2010 and 2011 saw economic growth resume.
-However, the IMF program stalled early 2011 due to the Yanukovych Government’s lack of progress in implementing key gas sector reforms.
+In early 2011, however, the IMF program stalled due to the Yanukovych Government’s lack of progress in implementing key gas sector reforms.

-Real GDP is estimated to have contracted by 6.8 per cent in 2014 and a GDP contraction of 5.5 per cent is predicted in 2015.
-The World Bank is, however, predicting growth of 2 per cent in 2016.
+Real GDP is estimated to have contracted by 6.8 per cent in 2014, and a GDP contraction of 5.5 per cent was predicted in 2015.
+The World Bank is, however, predicting growth of two per cent in 2016.
 On 27 March 2014, the IMF announced an assistance package of US$14-18 billion to support Ukraine’s democratic transition.
 In February 2015, the IMF announced a further assistance package of US$17.5 billion.

 The signing of the EU-Ukraine Association Agreement in June 2014 was aimed at deepening Ukraine’s economic relationship with the EU.
-A Deep and Comprehensive Free Trade Agreement (DCFTA) between Ukraine and the EU is expected to enter into force on 1 January 2016.
-However, the immediate prospects for Ukraine’s economy remain uncertain given the 12 February 2015 Minsk II agreement to end the conflict in eastern Ukraine and reach a political solution is yet to be fully implemented.
+On 1 January 2016, the Deep and Comprehensive Free Trade Agreement (DCFTA) between Ukraine and the EU entered into force.
+The immediate prospects for Ukraine’s economy, however, remain uncertain given the 12 February 2015 Minsk II agreement – to end the conflict in eastern Ukraine and reach a political solution – is yet to be fully implemented.

 On 3 September 2014, then Prime Minister Abbott announced a package of assistance to Ukraine.
 As part of that package, Australia provided A$1 million in humanitarian aid to the International Committee of the Red Cross.
 Australia also provided over A$4 million worth of support in the form of cold weather clothing to Ukraine’s military.
 Australia has also provided loans under Australia’s commitments to the IMF as part of the IMF assistance package linked to economic reform in Ukraine.